theiagen/tbp-parser/docs/outputs/coverage.md

 sample_name  locus_tag  gene_name  percent_coverage  average_depth  qc_warning
 sample01     Rv0667     rpoB_1     100.000           350.100
 sample01     Rv0667     rpoB_2     90.000            210.900
-                                   ↑ each BED line measured independently
+                                   ↑ each `BedRecord` measured independently
 ```

-The gap (positions 201–299) is **not measured at all**, so no reads are counted there.
-The locus report aggregates only the positions defined by the BED lines (100–200 and 300–400), not the gap between them.
-This means the locus-level breadth of coverage reflects only the regions defined in the BED file, not the entire gene.
+Note that the gap (positions 201–299) is **not measured at all** and no reads are counted there.
+The locus report aggregates only the positions defined by the `BedRecord`s (100–200 and 300–400), meaning locus-level breadth of coverage reflects only the regions defined in the BED file, not the entire gene.

+---

 ### Overlapping regions

-A gene can be covered by multiple overlapping target regions (common in tNGS), resulting in multiple BED lines with the **same locus tag** but **different gene names** that overlap:
+A gene can be covered by multiple overlapping target regions (common in tNGS), resulting in multiple `BedRecord`s with the **same locus tag** but **different gene names** that overlap:

 ```
 BED file:
-chrom    start    end    locus_tag    gene_name
 Chrom    1        200    Rv1908c      katG1
 Chrom    150      400    Rv1908c      katG2